 Figure 17.
-System Response to a User Label Exit Routine Return Code and there is an active entry in the exit list, a label exit is always taken.
+System Response to a User Label Exit Routine Return Code

+You can create user labels only for data sets on magnetic-tape volumes with IBM standard labels or American National Standard labels and for data sets on direct-access volumes.
+When you specify both user labels and IBM standard labels in a DD statement by specifying LABEL=(,SUL) and there is an active entry in the exit list, a label exit is always taken.
 Thus, a label exit is taken even when an input data set does not contain user labels, or when no user label track has been allocated for writing labels on a direct-access volume.
 In either case, the appropriate exit routine is entered with the buffer area address parameter set to 0.
 On return from the exit routine, normal processing is resumed; no return code is necessary.